Support Home Experiment Builder Experiment Tree Nodes

 Value

-The value in the Store Field that you want to use as the criterion for this player.
+The value in the Store Field that you want to equal to assign a participant as this player.
 For an example, see the Multiplayer How To Guide.

 Live Branch